hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 Example (Tocharian B):
 **ñäktets käṣṣi ñem klyu tsopats**
-"The god's teacher's name was heard"
+“The god's teacher's name was heard”

 Tocharian, discovered in the early 20th century, consists of two closely related languages: Tocharian A and Tocharian B. Its centum character, despite its eastern location, challenged the idea of a clean east-west split in the IE family.